-Talking to kids about alcohol and setting the boundaries and expectations to keep them safe can be a daunting task.
-DrinkWise has developed a 5 Point Plan to provide practical advice on how to be a positive influence and delay your child’s introduction to alcohol.
+Delaying the introduction of alcohol to teens for as long as possible starts at home.
+It’s one of the most important things you can do as a parent, but talking to your kids about alcohol and setting boundaries and expectations to keep them safe can be a daunting task.
+DrinkWise has developed a 5 Point Plan to provide practical advice on how to be a positive influence and delay your kid’s introduction to alcohol:

-Research shows that your children believe that you should teach them about alcohol.
-They trust you and rely on your for information and advice.
+Research shows that your kids believe that you should teach them about alcohol.
+They trust you and rely on you for information and advice.

 Listen and engage

 Be aware of and show interest in your teen’s upcoming activities and discuss these together – it’s an opportunity to set clear expectations.
 Get to know their friends, and their friends’ parents.

 Tip 3: Knowing your kid’s friends’ parents gives you the advantage of knowing where your kid is, and enables you to discuss and develop a common position on things like drinking alcohol so that your kids are hearing a strong and united voice.
 If they don’t agree with your position, at least they know your views and will be better placed to respect them.